-Related Post: How To Clean Winter Sowing Containers.
+Related Post: How To Clean Winter Sowing Containers

-How To Disinfect Seed Flats and Trays
+How To Disinfect Indoor Seed Starting Equipment

 - Wipe the loose dirt out of the flats and trays using a paper towel or small cleaning brush.